 Lacuna Fund provides data scientists, researchers, and social entrepreneurs with the resources they need to either produce new training and evaluation datasets to address an underserved population or problem, augment existing datasets to be more representative, or update old datasets to be more sustainable.
 All datasets produced will be locally developed and owned, and they will be openly accessible to the international community while adhering to best practices regarding ethics and privacy.

-You can review a copy of RFP questions, including the prompt for the narrative portion of the proposal, under each RFP.
+You can review a copy of Request for Proposal (RFP) questions, including the prompt for the narrative portion of the proposal, under each RFP.
 When an RFP is open, proposals are accepted through the application portal.

 To be eligible for funding, organizations must:

 - Be either a non-profit entity, research institution, for-profit social enterprise, or a team of such organizations.
 Individuals must apply through an institutional sponsor.
-Partnerships are welcome but only the lead applicant will receive funds.
+Partnerships are strongly encouraged, but only the lead applicant will receive funds.